-UNC Brass Day
+UNC Brass & Percussion Day

-Saturday, November 2, 2024 | UNC Campus Commons
+Saturday, November 1, 2025 | UNC Campus Commons

-Brass players of all levels are invited to the UNC campus for this free event!
+Brass and percussion players of all levels are invited to the UNC campus for this free event!
 The day will include master classes, All-State audition prep sessions, student and faculty performances and more.
 See the schedule and guest artist info below, and register to let us know you'll be attending.

 Schedule